This article has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Ashura is a significant holiday in many Muslim nations, and the Mourning of Muharram is a set of rituals mostly performed by Shia Muslims.
 Read further to know more about the celebration of Ashura around the world.

 Ashura 2024 dates and calendar

 The exact date of the month’s beginning is traditionally determined by religious scholars/authorities under the cover of night as they seek to observe certain sightings related to the appearance and cycle of the moon.

-According to the latest report from Dr. Javed Iqbal, Karachi University’s Head of the Institute of Space Science and Technology, the 10th Muharram or Ashura will fall on July 27th this year.
-Ashura 2023 will be celebrated on sundown of Thursday, 27 July, and ends at sundown on Friday, 28 July.
+The 11th Muharram or Ashura will fall on July 16th to 17th this year.
+Ashura 2023 will be celebrated on sundown of Tuesday, 16 July, and ends at sundown on Wednesday, 17 July.

 How is Ashura celebrated around the world?

 Ashura, a significant religious observance, is not universally recognized as such by all Muslim countries, as it holds particular significance for Shia Muslims.
 In countries where Ashura is observed, it is customary to designate Ashura Day as a public holiday, allowing those who commemorate the occasion to solemnly observe it with ease.

 In Algeria, Shia Muslims commence their Ashura festivities by partaking in a delightful dinner gathering subsequent to the conclusion of their Ashura fast.
 The dinner table is adorned with an array of flavorful delicacies, including dishes such as rougag with chicken, ibawen, and even delectable couscous with mutton, which is traditionally reserved from the celebration of Eid al-Adha.
 In certain regions, this feast is often linked with the customary practice of making zakat payments.